smallsunsun1/Meta-SR/README.md

 - 5.change some code in model.py to predict results
 - 6.download the results folder and see the comparison pictures in personal computer.

+Note: batch_size is 1 for multiple scale training for meta-SR

 # 5.8 UPDATE
 # add a new implementation of meta-SR, support batch_size=10 and image_size=50, speed up training speed, but data_input_fn need to replace py_func function with truely tensorflow code to accerate the training speed more.